TheArkive/ahk-pi/README.md

 <img src="/images/ahk-pi11.png" />

 In the Extras tab, now you can run several (practically unlimited) versions of AutoHotkey and AutoHotkey_H side-by-side.
 The first line of the script will be parsed for version info to determine what version of AutoHotkey to use for running.
 The image above shows an example list of matches.
-The user determines what the regex or exact string match should be, and what EXE is used to run the script.
-Use the plus/minus keys to add/remove entries.
+The user determines what the regex or exact string match should be, and what EXE is used to run the script when a match is found.
+Use the plus/minus buttons to add/remove entries.
 Double-click on a list item to edit it.

 Key Notes:
-* support for appending AHK version to the end of the file name has been removed
-* add AHK match string as you first-line comment:
+* Add AHK match string as you first-line comment, for example:
     * ; AHK v1.1.32 32-bit
     * ; AHK v1 64-bit
     * ... etc.
-* you can be as general or specific as you like with your match string
+* You can be as general or specific as you like with your match string.
-* each match entry requires a label, match type, match string, and AHK EXE to specify
+* Each match entry requires a label, match type, match string, and AHK EXE to specify.
-* ther are 8 default values to allow for running the following versions side by side:
+* There are 8 default values to allow for running the following versions side by side:
-  * AHK v1/2 64-bit
-  * AHK v1/2 32-bit
+  * AHK v1/2 64/32-bit
   * AHK_H v1/2 32/64-bit
-  * just specify the EXE to use for each one you intend to use
+  * just specify the EXE to use for each one you intend to use.
-* spacing variations accounted for in the default regex matches
+* Spacing variations accounted for in the default regex matches.

+You can change these settings on the fly without selecting another AutoHotkey EXE to reinstall / re-activate.

 ## What this does NOT do...